Installing Debian could be easy or complicated depending upon the ISO you choose.

 - A USB key (pen drive) with at least 4 GB in size.

 What kind of system specification you should have for Debian?
 It depends on the desktop environment you are going to use.
-For example, GNOME desktop environment could work on 4 GB RAM but it will work a lot better on an 8 GB RAM.
+For example, the GNOME desktop environment could work on 4 GB RAM but it will work a lot better on 8 GB RAM.
 If you have 4 GB or less, try using KDE, Cinnamon or Xfce desktops.

 Debian also has both 32-bit and 64-bit architecture support.
 You’ll have to get the Debian ISO according to your processor architecture.

 Your system should have at least 25 GB of disk space to function.
 The more, the merrier.